arborworkflows/ArborWebApps/docs/index.rst

    contain the root `toctree` directive.

 =============================================
-    Welcome to the Arbor Workflows!
+    Welcome to the Arbor Workflows Documentation!
 =============================================

 Please visit the `Arbor Workflows homepage`_ or the `GitHub repository`_ for more